VanshAg777/VBots/README.md

 Links and jointPositionAxis(x, y, z) place are randomly selected for the new link to join.
 If the selected combination results in overlapping, a new combination is generated.

+It is randomly selected if a new link is to be added or an existing link has to be removed or only weights have to be changed.
+If a link has to be removed, it is made sure that the link does not have an extending link.

 ## How to Run:
 Run **search.py** to simulate the results.
 <img width="878" alt="3dAILife" src="https://user-images.githubusercontent.com/114874910/220258239-2e1e63d0-18e3-41b8-a610-55a132432249.png">